Dutroux says police helped him kidnap girls

 3 March 2004

 BRUSSELS – Suspected Belgian child murderer Marc Dutroux on Wednesday said police officers helped him to kidnap two girls who were later found dead at one of his properties.

-Speaking at his trial in the Belgian city of Arlon, Dutroux said that he had abducted 17 year old An Marchal and Eefje Lambreckx, 19, near to the port of Ostende.
+Speaking at his trial in the Belgian city of Arlon, Dutroux said he had abducted 17-year-old An Marchal and Eefje Lambreckx, 19, near to the port of Ostende.
 He said he was helped by sidekick, Michel Lelievere and two men who he later found out were police officers.

 He did not name the alleged police officers but said that one of them, along with Leievre, had raped one of the girls.

 He also admitted that he had raped Eefje.

 Throughout the day Dutroux portrayed himself as a victim who had never intended to kill either An and Eefje, or Julie Lejeune and Melissa Russo, two other girls found buried at one of his houses.

 He said the murders were the fault of the three other people standing trial with him – Lelievre, Belgian businessman Michel Nihoul and his ex-wife Michelle Martin.